sak007/Jobby-Test/CONTRIBUTING.md

 * Ensure that it is of good quality.
 The language should be clear and concise without any spelling or grammar mistakes.

 * Make sure that any contribution of any sort follows the code of conduct.
-Our repository has a [code of conduct](https://github.com/ineelshah/SRIJAS/blob/main/CODE_OF_CONDUCT.md) and any pull request that does not respect these will be appropriately removed.
+Our repository has a [code of conduct](https://github.com/sak007/Jobby/blob/main/CODE_OF_CONDUCT.md) and any pull request that does not respect these will be automatically denied.

 <br></br>
 ### Where to Contribute